cwz920716/butterfly/Design.rst

 This file summarizes an internal IR deign for Butterfly LISP.
 This is Low-level IR, which can br interpreted or JIT-ed to machine code or LLVM IR.
 It is designed to simplify compiler/runtime code to facilitate runtime interrupt and optimization.
 In high level, this IR is a value-oriented, dynamic-typed, single-opertor-multi-operands bytecode.
+This IR is supposed to be LLVM-like s.t. it can be easily translated to LLVM while enabling high-level type-free optimization like value numbering, etc.

 The code name of this IR is undefined yet, but I am considering following options: Lightning, ColdSteel, etc.